learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 fizzbuzz()  # => You should get an argument error
 ```

-You can try code in IRB and then copy it to your program files as you get it working.
-You can also load your program into IRB via `require './fizzbuzz.rb'` and then call the code defined in there.
+**Helpful Tip:** You can try code in IRB and then copy it to your program files as you get it working.
+You can also use Pry by placing the line `require 'pry'` at the top of your `fizzbuzz.rb` and placing `binding.pry` inside the method before running RSpec.

 Good luck!